Rockies start May with lopsided win, beat Diamondbacks 14-6 - WHIZ News

 NEARING 300

-Arizona’s fifth-year manager, Torey Lovullo, needs one more win to reach 300 with the team.
+Lovullo, in his fifth season with the Diamondbacks, needs one win to reach 300 with the team.
 He’d be the fourth manager in club history to hit the mark: Kirk Gibson (353), Bob Melvin (337) and Bob Brenly (303) are all in the club.

 TRAINER’S ROOM

-Rockies: Put RHP Antonio Senzatela on the 10-day injured list with a right groin strain.
+Rockies: Placed RHP Antonio Senzatela on the 10-day injured list with a right groin strain.
 The move is retroactive to Friday.
 The team called up LHP Lucas Gilbreath from its alternate training site.

 UP NEXT